 In the world of CRM, some experts stand out for their flair, energy and innovation.

-Larry Augustin - an open source trailblazer
+Larry Augustin - an open-source trailblazer

 Seth Godin - a CRM heretic

 Since 2006, Godin has been trying to get marketers to think differently about their customers.
-Instead of seeing them as a resource to be managed and controlled, he tries to get firms to conceptualize their customers as autonomous, unpredictable and demanding.
-In other words, he wants us to think of customers as real people – which is why we like what he has to say.
+Instead of seeing them as resources to be managed and controlled, he tries to get firms to conceptualize their customers as autonomous, unpredictable and demanding.
+In other words, he wants us to think of customers as real people.
+It is why we like what he has to say.

 Sanjay Rai Gupta - the CRM blog guy

-Gupta's content is ideal if you want to know how CRM strategies are being implemented in the real world and a well researched, helpful source for new ideas, he is definitely the expert to turn to.
-Gupta always speaks well, and doesn't oversell the benefits of CRM, although we think he makes a great case for investing in the latest customer management software.
+Gupta's content is ideal if you want to know how CRM strategies are implemented in the real world.
+He's a well researched, useful source for new ideas.
+He always speaks well, and he doesn't oversell the benefits of CRM.
+He makes an excellent case for investing in the latest customer management software.

 Phil Terry - the client experience expert

-Like our other favorite experts, Terry knows that a CRM strategy only works if it has a human face - and that winning the CRM battle is all about connecting with actual people.
+Like our other favourite experts, Terry knows that a CRM strategy only works if it has a human face - and that winning the CRM battle is all about connecting with actual people.
 That's why we always listen to what he has to say.